Buick Lucerne Insurance Rates

 Policy rates broken down by type of insurance:

-Full coverage includes $500 physical damage deductibles, liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Prices are averaged for all U.S. states and Lucerne trim levels.
+Includes $500 physical damage insurance deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
+Prices are averaged for all 50 states and Lucerne trim levels.

 Price Range Variability

-For the normal driver, Buick Lucerne insurance rates range from as low as $500 for just liability coverage to a high of $2,048 for a driver that may need high-risk insurance.
+Using a 40-year-old driver as an example, Buick Lucerne insurance rates go from the low end price of $500 for the bare minimum liability coverage to a high of $2,048 for a high-risk insurance policy.

 Urban vs. Rural Price Range

-The examples above demonstrate why it is important to compare rates quotes for a targeted area and risk profile, instead of using price averages.
+The examples above illustrate why it is important to compare prices for a targeted area, instead of making a decision based on averaged prices.

 Use the form below to get customized rates for your location.